vytasrgl/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 ### `:definition` _^xxxx_
 Shows the code of the user-defined macro named.

+### `:mixedcase`
+Lists all words which have multiple case forms and where the words came from (dictionary, layer 0, layer 1).
+Helps you locate words where you inadvertently created a wrong case.

 ### `:directories`
 Lists the directories in use: the path to the exe file, the current working directory, and